srevinsaju/swaglyrics-go/README.md

 and other users in the same situation. ~~Packaged so I can first hand handle production-ready code to an extent and to make distribution and usage easier.~~ Used Go lang, because it makes package distribution very easy.
-Finally, I don't need to very about a million `pip` packages, version conflicts, etc...
+Finally, I don't need to worry about a million `pip` packages, version conflicts, etc...